crashlytics/digits-theming-ios/README.md

   * Add the Run Script Build Phase from Fabric.app to the DigitsTheme target
   * Build the project
 5. In Fabric.app, when prompted, ignore the suggested code snippets
 6. In Xcode, run the project.

+## Project

+The sample show how to set the following:

+1. Logo
+2. Label and Body fonts
+3. Accent color
+4. Background image

 ## Compatibility